 - Are you noticing customer drop-off at any point in your conversion funnel?

 - Is your marketing site telling the story of your product in a way that compels your target audience to sign up?

 - Does your product interface successfully reinforce the voice, branding, and story established by your marketing site?

 - Is your site or product built on a design system that’s easy to scale as new features and new team members are added?

-- Are you building a new product and need someone to take the design lead?
+- Is your team building a new product and you need someone to take the lead on design?